geoserver/geoserver.github.io/_posts/2023-02-20-geoserver-2-19-7-released.md

 This series has previously reached end-of-life, with an extra maintenance release being issued to address an urgent security vulnerability.
 Please apply this upgrade as a mitigation measure only.
 Upgrade to 2.22.x series for community support.

-Thanks to Andrea Amime (GeoSolutions) for making this update available on behalf of GeoSolutions customers.
+Thanks to Andrea Aime (GeoSolutions) for making this update available on behalf of GeoSolutions customers.

 This release was made in conjunction with GeoTools 25.7.